 A fabulous festive treat for all the family.
 Please pre-book as, unsuprisingly, it's proving very popular!

 5. Pay a Visit to Santa

 Hands up if you remember a visit to Father Christmas as a child?
 Make memories for you and your children this year with a visit to Santa's Grotto.

-At Woolley Grange our small but perfectly formed grotto is open for resident guests on 1st, 8th and 15th December, and children of spa members can visit on 16th December.
+At Woolley Grange our small but perfectly formed grotto is open for resident guests at 4.30pm on 7th, 8th and 21st December, and children of spa members can visit at 4.30pm on 15th December.
 Santa looks forward to welcoming you!

 6. Try Outdoor Ice Skating